Last Updated on 05/20/2023 by Glynn Willard

 We like to hit a Walmart along the route and top off our groceries.

 This is also when we usually eat lunch.
-It gives us an opportunity to throw our trash away and use Walmart’s bathrooms.
+It allows us to throw our trash away and use Walmart’s bathrooms.

 Refreshed, recharged and ready to roll!

-• Dump Your Tanks And Fill Fresh Water Along Your Route
+• Dump Your Tanks And Fill Fresh Water At A Dump Station Along Your Route

 •